-The EPA promulgated the final Stage 2 Disinfectants and Disinfection Byproducts Rule (DBPR) on January 4, 2006.
+DEP published the final Stage 2 Disinfectants and Disinfection Byproducts Rule (DBPR) on December 26, 2009.
 The Stage 2 DBPR augments the Stage 1 DBPR and provides increased protection against the potential risks for cancer and reproductive and developmental health effects associated with disinfection byproducts by reducing peak and average levels of these contaminants in drinking water supplies.
 The final Stage 2 DBPR contains maximum contaminant level goals for chloroform, monochloroacetic acid and trichloroacetic acid; National Primary Drinking Water Regulations, which consist of MCLs and monitoring, reporting, and public notification requirements for total trihalomethanes and haloacetic acids; and revisions to the reduced monitoring requirements for bromate.
 The rule also specifies the best available technologies for the final MCLs.
-The Stage 2 DBPR applies to PWSs that are community water systems or nontransient noncommunity water systems that add a primary or residual disinfectant other than ultraviolet light or deliver water that has been treated with a primary or residual disinfectant other than ultraviolet light.
-DEP's proposed regulations were approved by the EQB on August 19, 2008 and published in the Pennsylvania Bulletin on December 20, 2008 with a 30-day comment period.

-The EPA promulgated the final Long Term 2 Enhanced Surface Water Treatment Rule (LT2ESWTR) on January 5, 2006.
+DEP published the final Long Term 2 Enhanced Surface Water Treatment Rule (LT2ESWTR) on December 26, 2009.
 The goal of this rule is to reduce the risk of disease caused by Cryptosporidium and other microorganisms by identifying the system at the greatest risk for source water contamination.
-This rule applies to all PWS with surface water sources and systems with groundwater under the direct influence of surface water (GUDIs).
-The EQB approved the proposed rulemaking package on August 19, 2008 The proposed regulations were published in the Pennsylvania Bulletin on December 20, 2008 with a 30-day comment period.

-The EPA promulgated the final Groundwater Rule (GWR) on November 8, 2006.
+DEP published the final Groundwater Rule (GWR) on December 26, 2009.
 The GWR provides increased protection against microbial pathogens, specifically viral and bacterial pathogens, in public water systems that use ground water sources.
 A goal of the GWR is to identify and target ground water systems that are susceptible to fecal contamination because such contamination is the likely source of viral and bacterial pathogens in drinking water supplies.
 Another goal is to protect public health by requiring these higher risk systems to monitor, and when necessary, take corrective action.
-Corrective action can include correcting all significant deficiencies, providing an alternate source of water, eliminating the source of contamination, and/or providing treatment that reliably achieves at least 99.99 percent treatment of viruses for each contaminated ground water source.
-Pennsylvania's GWR was approved by the EQB as on August 19, 2008 and was published in the Pennsylvania Bulletin on November 29, 2008 with a 30-day comment period.